amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-04.md

 # Making a ball move and bounce

-In the previous chapter, we learned how to capture user input to make things move on the screen by creating a so-called `System` ourselves.
+In the previous chapter, we learned how to capture user input to make things move on the screen by creating a `System` ourselves.
 This chapter will reuse all the knowledge we acquired through the previous chapters to add a new object to our game: a ball that moves and bounces around!

 First, let's define some other useful constants for this chapter:

 ```rust,no_run,noplaypen
 pub const BALL_VELOCITY_X: f32 = 75.0;
 pub const BALL_VELOCITY_Y: f32 = 50.0;
 pub const BALL_RADIUS: f32 = 2.0;
 ```

+This could also be done by using an external config file.
+This is especially useful when you want to edit values a lot.
+Here, we're keeping it simple.

 ## Create our next Component: The ball Component!